Redeem Now Ends in:

 E Minor Chord

 • Find the root note E on the E string, then use the E string minor chord shape to play the E minor chord.
+Since you are rooting this specific chord on the open string, this is called an open chord.

 • On a guitar fretboard the same notes repeat an octave higher when you go 12 frets to the right.